Back to dataSeltzer documentation index

 Downloading a dataset

-Once you've applied a satisfying set of filters and after verifying that the resultset exactly corresponds to your requirements, you can eventually download the resultset in one of the following standard formats: filter-7
+Once you've applied a satisfying set of filters and after verifying that the resultset exactly corresponds to your requirements, you can eventually download the resultset in one of the following standard formats:

 Just select the export format of your choice, then press the go button; and the download will immediately start.